 Approximately \$15.8 million of infrastructure work is identified in the 2010 Building Condition Survey as being in need of repair or replacement.
 The proposed scope of work includes alterations and reconstruction to approximately 125,000 square feet of building area.
 Interior rehabilitation work includes structural rehabilitation of the post-tensioned concrete floor system, the removal and replacement of interior finishes, doors, HVAC, plumbing, and electrical systems, and asbestos abatement.
-Exterior rehabilitation work includes window replacement, roof replacement, exterior door replacement, and masonry rehabilitation.
-Proposed site work includes the reconstruction and/or replacement of existing site elements including asphalt and concrete pavement and sidewalks, retaining walls, athletic fields, backstops, fencing, and tennis courts, and other miscellaneous site amenities.
+Proposed site work includes the waterproofing of the entire perimeter foundation along with miscellaneous sidewalk and parking repairs as well as the main plaza entrance.